-2.8.3.4.1 The test equipment software shall be qualified to a level in accordance with its intended use.

-2.8.3.4.2 So as to avoid common mode failures, constant and fixed parameter values to be used by the testing equipment shall not be obtained from the computer of the safety system, but eg from the system or the computer design requirement specifications.
+- 2.8.3.4.1 The test equipment software shall be qualified to a level in accordance with its intended use. - 2.8.3.4.2 So as to avoid common mode failures, constant and fixed parameter values to be used by the testing equipment shall not be obtained from the computer of the safety system, but eg from the system or the computer design requirement specifications. - 2.8.3.4.3 The test equipment shall be subjected to periodic calibration checks.

-2.8.3.4.3 On termination of the testing operations, the test equipment shall restore the safety system to its original status.